All the articles from the November/December 2017 issue of The Structural Engineer.

 This note addresses the design of solid and glulam timber elements that are unrestrained against lateral torsional buckling, explaining how such beams are analysed and designed.

-Congratulations to all this year’s winning and commended entries!
+Congratulations to all this year's winning and commended entries for the Structural Awards 2017!
 Read all about them in this special Awards section.

 This article focuses on the use of proprietary equipment for the support of fresh concrete to horizontal surfaces.
 The principles and methods described are broadly applicable to all falsework.